iLink-CyberShARE/SWIM-IT/Services/GAMS Model Processor/README.md

 <http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html>

 ## Contributors
-Lead Developer - Luis A. Garnica Chavira
+Luis A. Garnica Chavira
-Developer - Jose Caballero
+Jose Caballero

 ## Acknowledgements
 This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1835897 and The United States Department of Agriculture under Grant No. 2015-68007-23130.
 This work used resources from Cyber-ShARE Center of Excellence supported by NSF Grant HDR-1242122.